maoyuans/chronicles-of-terre/subclasses/Rogue-Gregorian.md

 # Rogue - Gregorian

+From the ivory towers of [Crestwatch](../region/DGE.md) to the deepest chambers under [the Viridian Grove](../region/Verza.md), residents of Terre, noble or peasant, all look up and pray to the higher powers watching and guiding their every move.
+The power of religion is a significant one, and with this significance comes those who aim to use it as a tool for themselves, not a belief.

+To a Gregorian, faith is such a powerful weapon that one can fluidly shape and utilize.
+They may devote themselves to one deity on one day, and act as a priest for another faith the other day.
+Some might call Gregorians thieves of beliefs, but how are they different from those priests and cardinals anyways?

 ## Utilitarian Faith

 When you take this architype at 3rd level, choose a Deity to serve and one of their domains to follow.
 You may change this Deity and domain once per level up.
 In addition, you can cast a 1st level spell provided by your chosen domain's spells.
 Intelligence is your spellcasting ability for this feature.
 Once you use this feature, you can't use it again until you finish a long rest.